Xtrah/IT2810-P2/README.md

 ### Testing UI and responsiveness

-Testing on 3 different units.
+Testing on 3 different devices.

 ## ⚗️ Pipeline